aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 From these discussions, I learned that:
 - Rule-based systems follow fixed instructions
 - Agent-based systems are autonomous and goal-oriented
-- The BDI model introduces reasoning through beliefs, desires, and intentions
+- The BDI model introduces reasoning through beliefs, desires, and intentions (Bratman, 1987; Georgeff et al., 1999)

 This helped me understand how intelligent agents are more flexible and capable of decision-making compared to traditional systems.